tlwilliams895/curriculum-docs/src/building/working.md

 ## Viewing the Site Locally

-When updating a site, you should build and proof your changs locally before committing them.
+When updating a site, you should build and proof your changes locally before committing them.
 To do this, we'll use Python's `http.server` module.

 ### macOS and Linux